Biodenoising: Animal Vocalization Denoising without Access to Clean Data: Introduction

 \section{Introduction}

 Animal vocalization denoising is the task of removing noise from soundscapes or focal audio recordings of animals recorded with microphones or hydrophones.
-Here, the signal is the focal animal vocalization and the noise are all other sound sources.
+Here, the signal is the focal animal vocalization and the noise is all other sound sources.
 The nature of the noise may be anthropogenic (e.g. engine sounds, boats, explosions, surveys, factories), natural (e.g. wind, tides, waves, but also other animal vocalizations not generated by the focal species) or of other mechanical (e.g. clicks, pops, crackles, mechanical) or electrical (e.g. hum, buzz, static) origins~\cite{fournet2018more}.
 Note that in this work we do not aim at separating between overlapping animal sounds~\cite{lin2020source,denton2022improving}, i.e. solving the cocktail party problem for mixtures of animal sounds, a task analogous to human speech separation.

 Recordings of animal vocalizations are used to study animal communication and animal behavior~\cite{bradbury1998principles}, and to monitor biodiversity~\cite{stowell2022computational}.
-However, such noise presents a large challenge for biologists aiming to evaluate acoustic differences among signals or to automate the measurement of acoustic variables~\cite{fischer2013bioacoustic}.
-More, the noise hinders the quality of the generated audio used in playback experiments requiring good quality recordings~\cite{fournet2018more}.
+However, noise presents a large challenge for biologists aiming to evaluate acoustic differences among signals or to automate the measurement of acoustic variables~\cite{fischer2013bioacoustic}.
+More, playback experiments, which are a crucial tool for studying animal communication, require good quality, possibly noise-free recordings~\cite{fournet2018more}.